joachimesque/Cast-Rewinder/README.md

 Cast Rewinder runs [rewind.website](https://rewind.website).

+The idea originates from Brendan Hutchins in the podcast [Bitrate](http://bitratepod.com/), in [June 29th, 2018 episode](http://bitratepod.com/e/365db62d09d690/).
+Thanks for the inspiration!

 It’s one of my first real *coding* projects.
 I’m a webdesigner who dabbles in Python, and I wanted to scratch an itch.
 I don’t know anything about software architecture and very little about databases.
 If you have suggestions for better, nicer, cleaner ways of doing things, please open an issue!

 ## Demo